 In response to the explosions in Beirut on 4 August, the Australian Government announced $5 million in immediate humanitarian assistance to trusted humanitarian partners, including the World Food Programme, the Red Cross Movement and the United Nations Children’s Fund.
 Australian Defence Force aircraft based in the region also delivered three planeloads of relief supplies (on 14, 21 and 31 August) sourced from the UN Humanitarian Response Depot in Dubai to NGO partners in Beirut.

 Support for United Nations activities in Lebanon

-A number of UN agencies are active in Lebanon, and receive support from Australia.
-Since 1956, and continuing to the present day, the Australian Defence Force has provided military observers as part of the United Nations Truce Supervision Organisation (UNTSO), which operates in Lebanon (as well as a number of other countries in the Middle East).
-Twelve ADF members are currently deployed on Operational Paladin in Israel and Lebanon as part of UNTSO.
+A number of United Nations (UN) agencies are active in Lebanon and receive support from Australia.
+Since 1956, and continuing to the present day, the Australian Defence Force (ADF) has provided military observers as part of the United Nations Truce Supervision Organisation (UNTSO), which operates in Lebanon (as well as a number of other countries in the Middle East).

 Australia's stance on Hizballah

 Hizballah is a multi-faceted Lebanese Shi’ite organisation comprising political and social elements, as well as a military wing.
 It has participated in Lebanon's political system since 1992.
 The Australian Government listed Hizballah in its entirety under Part 4 of the Charter of the United Nations Act in December 2001, for the purpose of financial sanctions.
 Its External Security Organisation (ESO) was listed by the Australian Government in June 2003 as a terrorist organisation under the Criminal Code.